IanBlancas/Virtual-Table-Top/README.md

 Card Widget

-Displays an image

-Supports flipping

-Serialized properties: type, x, y, image, name
+-Draw cards

+-Flip cards individually or as a group using F key

+-Shuffle or reset the deck

+-Multi-select for bulk flip/delete

+Custom Card Widget

+-Each card may be text or image

+-Supports PNG and JPEG files uploads

+-Uploaded images are stored on the server so the deck can be reused across sessions.

+-Includes Draw, Shuffle, Reset, and Flip, identical to the standard card widget.

 Image Widget

-Can be placed onto the board either from a local file on a user's computer or from another tab on the same browser, simply by dragging the file/image onto the board.
+-Can be dragged onto the board either from a local file on a user's computer or from another browser tab

-Supports rotation for the image, but only in 90 degree increments
+-Supports rotation for the image in 90 degree increments

 Token Widget

-Used for character pieces, markers, or game components
+-Used for character pieces, markers, or game components

-An image can be dragged onto a token through the same methods as in the image widget below to change the token's background
+-An image can be dragged onto a token through the same methods as in the image widget below to change the token's background

-a token can be made changed from a circle to a square or vice versa by tapping on the icon next to the x while the token is selected
+-Changes to a circle or square byu using the button next to the x while the token is selected

 Counter Widget

-Multiple counters, each with their own editable name and value, can be added to one widget
+-Multiple counters, each with their own editable name and value, can be added to one widget

-The value of each counter can be changed either through manual data entry, or through clicking on the value and using the up or down arrow keys to add or subtract, respectively
+-The value of each counter can be changed either through manual data entry, or through clicking on the value and using the up or down arrow keys to add or subtract, respectively

-If shift is held down while changing the value via arrow keys, the value is increased or decreased in increments of 5 instead of 1
+-Using shift and arrow keys changes the value in increments of 5 instead of 1

 Note Widget

-Text field for reminders, rules, or player notes
+-Text field for reminders, rules, or player notes

-Position and content stored in JSON
+-Position and content stored in JSON

 Dice Roller Widget

-A widget that simulates rolling dice, when you input text of the format (+integer) d (+integer), with the first integer being the amount of dice you want to roll, and the second being the number of sides on each die.
+-A widget that simulates rolling dice, when you input text of the format (+integer) d (+integer), with the first integer being the amount of dice and the second being the number of sides on each die ex.
+2d6 + 3

-Optionally, you can also add or subtract a further integer from the final total of a "roll" if need be.
+-Additionally, you can also add or subtract a further integer from the final total of a "roll" if need be

-Roll results may be logged (if chat system exists)

 4. Board Layout